How to Write in a Card: Tips for Elegant Messages and Error-Free Writing

 Dealing with Ink Smudges and Blots

-Ink smudges and blots can detract from the beauty of your handwritten card.
-Begin by choosing high-quality, quick-drying ink to minimize the risk of smudging.
-If using a fountain pen, opt for inks labeled as "fast-drying" or those designed specifically for less bleed-through and quicker drying times on paper surfaces.
+Ink smudges can detract from the beauty of your card.
+Begin by choosing high-quality, quick-drying ink.
 For immediate blotches:

-1. Blot Gently: Use a clean piece of absorbent paper to gently dab on the wet ink.
-Avoid rubbing as this may spread the ink further.
+1. Blot Gently: Use a clean piece of absorbent paper to dab the wet ink.
+Avoid rubbing.

-2. Use Correction Fluid: Once dry, apply a small amount of correction fluid precisely over the smudge or blot; allow it to dry completely before writing over it.
+2. Use Correction Fluid: Apply a small amount precisely over the smudge; allow it to dry before writing over it.

-3. Prevent Future Smudges: Place a piece of scrap paper under your hand while writing to avoid any direct contact with freshly written areas.
+3. Prevent Future Smudges: Place a piece of scrap paper under your hand while writing to avoid contact with freshly written areas.
+Left-handed writers should consider writing from top to bottom to avoid dragging their hand across wet ink.

 Managing Uneven Writing Spaces

-1. Use Lined Guides: Insert a lined guide sheet behind your blank card if it doesn't already include lines; this helps maintain straight baselines and even letter heights.
+1. Use Lined Guides: Insert a lined guide sheet behind your blank card for straight baselines.

-2. Practice Consistent Pressure: Apply consistent pressure when writing; fluctuations can create uneven characters or spacing.
+2. Practice Consistent Pressure: Apply consistent pressure when writing; fluctuations create uneven characters.

 Finalizing Your Card